We’re committed to protecting the places that make our famous wines.

 Sustainability is an integral part of the New Zealand wine industry.
 New Zealand’s winemakers and grape growers are committed to crafting exceptional wine while helping the natural environment, local businesses and communities to thrive.

-New Zealand Wine has five sustainability focus areas aligned with the United Nations Sustainable Development Goals; Water, Waste, Pest and Disease, Climate Action and People.
+New Zealand Wine has six sustainability focus areas aligned with the United Nations Sustainable Development Goals; Water, Waste, Pest and Disease, Soil, Climate Change and People.